xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 HTTPSPORTS[1]/dvl -> latest developer log (DISABLED)
 HTTPSPORTS[1]/asys -> information on all current analyses
 HTTPSPORTS[1]/info -> installation information
+HTTPSPORTS[1]/pending -> list all devices pending for connection approval (only current connections)
 HTTPSPORTS[1]/active -> list all valid connected devices
-HTTPSPORTS[1]/und -> list all connected devices not used in the installation
+HTTPSPORTS[1]/und -> list all connected devices that are not used in the installation
 HTTPSPORTS[1]/udef -> list all devices with undefined id 0xff that have been connected
 HTTPSPORTS[1]/udef/active -> list all connected devices with initial id 0xff
 HTTPSPORTS[1]/udef/notactive -> list all not connected devices with initial id 0xff